28647

 Her well-known waiata included 'Hoea-Ra', adapted by Rolf Harris and sung on television and twice before the Queen, and 'Te Ra Pouri', a traditional lament for Labour Prime Minister Norman Kirk.

-She was awarded a Queen's Service Order in 1978 for community services.
+She was awarded a Queen's Service Order in 1978 for outstanding contribution to Māoridom in culture, song, and dance.
 When she moved to live at Takapūwāhia, Porirua, she began to compose for the New Zealand Maori Chorale, moving away from songs of action and welcome, for marae and competitions; Tapuhi, a lament for a niece, was one example.

 Aunty Dovey died in Porirua on January 27, 1987; an obituary appeared in the 'Leader' on February 3.